HasangerGames/suroi-wiki/app/(wiki)/healing/articles/gauze.md

 # Obtaining

 Gauze is a very common drop from crates, toilets, and the toilet in a Porta Potty.
-It can also be readily found as ground loot.
+It can also be readily found as ground loot and in berry bushes.

 # Trivia